thebeckyhamm/modal-contact-form-7/README.md

 	add_action( 'wp_enqueue_scripts', 'BH_scripts' );

-Check your DevTools to make sure the modal scripts are loaded.

-###3.
-Add a New Contact Form
+###4.
+Add a New Contact Form in Contact Form 7

 Include whatever [mail tag](http://contactform7.com/special-mail-tags/) you need in the Message Body section of the contact form interface.
 This will let you know which item your user is requesting.
 For example, I named each of my case studies so I called the `[_post_title]` tag in my contact email.

-###4.
+###5.
 Create or Edit a Template File and add the code in the `modal-contact-form.php` file.

 This can be one of your existing templates (`archive.php`, `your-custom-post-type.php`, etc.).